 We draw attention to notes 2.4, 4.12 and 39 to the consolidated financial statements, which describe the political and social unrest and regional tensions in Ukraine.
-The impact of the events referred to in notes 2.4, 4.12 and 39 about the continuing economic and political crisis in Ukraine and their final resolution cannot be determined and may adversely affect the Ukrainian economy and the operations of the Group.
+The impact of the events referred to in notes 2.4, 4.12 and 39 about the continuing economic and political crisis in Ukraine and their final resolution cannot be determined and may adversely affect the Ukrainian economy and the operations of the Group and its ability to meet its obligations as they fall due.
 Our opinion is not qualified in respect of this matter.